genevaers/Demo/docs/WhatDemoDoes.md

 # What the Demo does

-Information on views and processing.
+Information on demo views and processing.

 [Link to home](index.md)